 Best Overall: Ben & Jerry’s "Milk" and Cookies Non-Dairy

-Ben & Jerry’s offers two other sunflower butter-based flavors—Crème Brûlée Cookie and Mint Chocolate Cookie—as well as 12 almond milk flavors, including P.B. & Cookies and the millennial-inspired Netflix & Chilll’d boasting peanut butter, sweet and salty pretzel swirls, and fudge brownies.
+Ben & Jerry’s offers two other sunflower butter-based flavors—Crème Brûlée Cookie and Mint Chocolate Cookie.
+Also, there are 12 almond milk flavors, including P.B. & Cookies and the millennial-inspired Netflix & Chilll’d, boasting peanut butter, sweet and salty pretzel swirls, and fudge brownies.

 Best Vanilla: OATLY!
 Vanilla

-Almond milk used to be the plant-based milk alternative of choice, but oat milk seems to be pushing almond milk aside, and OATLY! is one of the leaders in that charge.
-Once exclusively a producer of the non-dairy beverage, OATLY! has moved into the frozen dessert space.
-Made of simple ingredients, like oat milk, coconut oil, sugar, and vanilla seeds, OATLY!
-Vanilla is rich, creamy, and decadent—everything you could possibly want in ice cream.
+Almond milk used to be the plant-based milk alternative of choice, but oat milk seems to be pushing almond milk aside, and Oatly is one of the leaders in that charge.
+Once exclusively a producer of the non-dairy beverage, Oatly has moved into the frozen dessert space.
+Made of simple ingredients, like oat milk, coconut oil, sugar, and vanilla beans, OAT-LY!
+Vanilla is rich, creamy, and decadent—everything you could want in ice cream.
 This vegan-certified confection is also soy, gluten-, egg-, and peanut-free.